 Theoretically Sound But Impractical In Application

-These yearly forecasts done by other practitioners are not complete lies per se, because they do get the position of the stars and the zodiacs that offends the Grand Duke (犯太嵗) right, but these are really just superficial information that’s barely just skimming the surface.
+These yearly forecasts done by other practitioners are not complete lies per se because they get the position of the stars and the zodiacs that offends the Grand Duke (犯太嵗) right.
+Still, these are just superficial information, barely just skimming the surface.
 I’m more concerned about the proper application and whether readers and consumers are getting the full picture.
-I know all these yearly forecasts is giving the market what it wants, but there are occasions where this isn’t exactly healthy for society – like cigarettes for example.
-It’s like someone coming to me with just their birth year and expecting me to give a detailed analysis of their lives or how they year will be – that’s not possible.
+I know all these yearly forecasts are giving the market what it wants, but there are occasions where this isn’t healthy for society – like cigarettes, for example.
+It’s like someone coming to me with their birth year and expecting me to give a detailed analysis of their lives or how their year will be – that’s not possible.

-‘Offending The Grand Duke’ (犯太嵗) Can Be A Good Thing – Yes, You Read That Right
+‘Offending The Grand Duke’ (犯太嵗) Can Be A Good Thing

 What people need to understand is that change can be a good thing at times.
-We will have to look at the overall chart structure and 10-year elemental phases (大運) to determine this of course.
+We will have to look at the chart structure and 10-year elemental phases (大運) to determine this.
 This is a complex topic, so I don’t want you to jump to conclusions and think that 犯太嵗 is something to take lightly.
-I’m just trying to give you another side of the story and a fresh perspective of things because this is probably something you’ve never heard of before.
+I’m just trying to give you another side of the story and a fresh perspective because this is probably something you’ve never heard of before.

-I gave an example in a previous article of how my 2016 went because I’m under the Tiger zodiac and Tigers clashed with the Grand Duke that year.
-No surprise, 2016 was a year with a lot of changes in my life and I was force to change jobs twice, but because (I think) I handled it well, I also got a pay bump two times that year as well and got to the company I’m currently at which I absolutely love and life has been great ever since thanks to 2016.
+I gave an example in a previous article of how my 2016 went because I’m under the Tiger zodiac, and Tigers clashed with the Grand Duke that year.
+No surprise, 2016 was a year with a lot of changes in my life, and I was forced to change jobs twice, but because (I think) I handled it well, I also got a pay bump two times that year as well and got to the company I’m currently at which I love, and life has been great ever since thanks to 2016.

 Are Forecasts Possible In The First Place?

-Some of my clients did bring to my attention that a few practitioners do a BaZi monthly forecast by Daymaster, which I feel is complete nonsense and it’s rather disappointing to know that some of these practitioners are held in high regard by the public and seen as credible.
+Some of my clients did bring to my attention that a few practitioners do a BaZi monthly forecast by Daymaster, which I feel is complete nonsense.
+It’s rather disappointing to know that some of these practitioners are held in high regard by the public and seen as credible.

-You absolute cannot make a sweeping statement that everyone under a certain Daymaster will go through the same thing.
-You don’t need a single ounce of knowledge on metaphysics to know that this does not make sense logically.
-There is no theoretical basis and such statements best regarded as something that only serves as entertainment, but the unfortunate thing in my opinion is that this field should never be about entertainment.
-The only motivation I can think of for such a practice is to create buzz and bring in more business, especially from those who are misinformed and it is a sad state of affairs in this field.
+You absolutely cannot make a sweeping statement that everyone under a certain Daymaster will go through the same thing.
+You don’t need a single ounce of knowledge of metaphysics to know that this does not make sense logically.
+There is no theoretical basis, and such statements are best regarded as something that only serves as entertainment.
+The problem with my industry is that it is seen as entertainment, and it s not funny.